 Creating an SEO-friendly blog post

 With a few relatively easy steps, you can fully optimize your blog posts for SEO.
-This will help you rank higher and bring more traffic to your posts.
+These steps will help you rank higher and bring more traffic to your posts.

 1. Plan your post with keyword research to target long-tailed keywords or phrases.

-Arguably the most important step in improving blog post SEO, you want this phrase to be the main focus of the post and be as specific as possible.
-These phrases should be long-tailed which are exactly how it sounds.
-They are phrases that are longer and typically have less competition.
-A common way to start for blog posts is to use an often asked question from your customers as your keyphrase (such as how to create SEO-friendly blog posts).
+Having a specific long-tailed keyword for a blog post is arguably the most important step in improving SEO.
+You want this phrase to be the main focus of the post.
+Long-tailed keywords are phrases that are longer and typically have less competition because they are narrowed down to a niche topic.
+A good way to start research is to use a frequently asked question that your customers might be asking as your keyphrase (such as how to create SEO-friendly blog posts).

 Strategically choose 1-3 focus keyphrases to use throughout your blog post